StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 * Key
 * Bearer

-### Example integrations
+## Example integrations

-You can use alert feeders to integrate various external systems, including:
+You can use an alert feeder to integrate any external system that exposes a public REST API and supports synchronous data retrieval into TheHive, including:

 * Jira
 * Airtable
 * IBM Radar
 * Rapid7
 * SentinelOne

-And more!

 ## Permissions